Review | ‘Chef’s Table’ tackles the smoky spectrum of barbecue in its latest mouthwatering season

 “We felt like we couldn’t do [the subject] justice in a single episode, so we wanted to show kind of a broad spectrum of barbecue,” David Gelb, creator of “Chef’s Table,” says during a phone interview.

 “Yes, of course, the subject of what is real barbecue is something that is hotly debated among aficionados,” he continues.
-“We’re not taking a perspective on, ‘This right or this is wrong.’
+“We’re not taking a perspective on, ‘This is right or this is wrong.’
 That’s not our place.
 We’re filmmakers.
 We’re not experts on the subject so much as we are storytellers trying to tell the points of view of our characters.”

 True to the approach that Gelb developed with his documentary “Jiro Dreams of Sushi” — the soft-focus lighting, the string-quartet soundtrack, the slow-mo camera pans, the deep character studies, hallmarks so familiar they’ve inspired imitators and parodies — the “Chef’s Table” crew gets up close and personal with the four principals at the heart of the new season.
 The crew’s art lies less in its ability to frame a dish in mouthwatering ways (though, god knows, some dishes will make you inch closer to the screen, as if you could inhale their aromas) but in its ability to get people to open up.